nguyensjsu/su18-202-tech-freaks/Project-Journal/DailyScrum-Harini.md

 **Jul 23rd**

 - What tasks did I work on / complete?
-> Modified the database credentials with AWS RDS credentails
+  - Modified the database credentials with AWS RDS credentails
-> Implement 5 REST APIs and tested using Advance Chrome REST API.
+  - Implement 5 REST APIs and tested using Advance Chrome REST API.
-> Started User Interface with basic Android simulator.
+  - Started User Interface with basic Android simulator.

 - What am I planning to work on next?
-> Complete the userinterface with buttons and list view.
+  - Complete the userinterface with buttons and list view.
-> Call the REST API and integrate the UI view with controller
+  - Call the REST API and integrate the UI view with controller
-> Test the AddCard functionality flow
+  - Test the AddCard functionality flow

 - What tasks are blocked waiting on another team member?
-> Had MySQL JDBC connector issue.
+  - Had MySQL JDBC connector issue.
 Resolved by upgrading to JRE 9.0 version and add the JAR file to classpath

 ----

 **Jul 24th**
 - What tasks did I work on / complete?
-> Created android application basic setup.
+  - Created android application basic setup.
-> Designed the customized navigation bar and action bar.
+  - Designed the customized navigation bar and action bar.
-> Resolved teammate's issue and supported another teammate to connect STS controller to the AWS RDS.
+  - Resolved teammate's issue and supported another teammate to connect STS controller to the AWS RDS.

 - What am I planning to work on next?
-> Design MyCards page and AddCard page.
+  - Design MyCards page and AddCard page.
-> Integrate UI with REST API.
+  - Integrate UI with REST API.

 - What tasks are blocked waiting on another team member?
-> Need to work on EC2 deployment which can be done only if all the REST APIs are added and tested.
+  - Need to work on EC2 deployment which can be done only if all the REST APIs are added and tested.
-> Waiting for User authntication API and Order API.
+  - Waiting for User authntication API and Order API.

 ----
 **Jul 25th**
 - What tasks did I work on / complete?
-> Designed MyCards and AddCard screens.
+  - Designed MyCards and AddCard screens.
-> Integrated REST API response with the UI.
+  - Integrated REST API response with the UI.
-> Set navigation bottom custom layout and customized action bar.
+  - Set navigation bottom custom layout and customized action bar.

 - What am I planning to work on next?
-> Design AllCards Screen and GET all cards JSON add it to ListView.
+  - Design AllCards Screen and GET all cards JSON add it to ListView.
-> Design the Settings screen with basic navigation and action bar.
+  - Design the Settings screen with basic navigation and action bar.

 - What tasks are blocked waiting on another team member?
-> Awaiting for teammates to complete their REST API parts.
-Need to deploy the controller to AWS EC2 and get EC2 urls in Andorid application.
-Delayed by 2 days.
+  - Awaiting for teammates to complete their REST API parts.
+  - Need to deploy the controller to AWS EC2 and get EC2 urls in the Andorid application.

 ----